neilk/octopress-flickr/README.md

 Clone or otherwise obtain the files in this repository on your system.
 Copy or move the `.rb` and `.scss` files into similar containing directories in your Octopress instance.

+While this plugin can be used standalone it is far superior with the JavaScript framework [Fancybox](http://fancyapps.com/fancybox/).
+This will give you a 'lightbox' view for your photos, with captions, as well as a slideshow view for Flickr sets.
+(Instructions pending).

 ## Flickr API Key and Secret

 You're going to need to obtain a [Flickr API key and secret](http://www.flickr.com/services/developer/api/).